Before you build: defining goals and gathering information

 - Clean poop scoopers between uses with a disinfectant active in the face of organic matter.

-- For areas where disinfection is not possible, such as grassy play areas or walking trails, it’s even more important to restrict use of these areas to animals over 5 months of age, fully vaccinated, examined and treated for internal and external parasites, and in overall good health.
+- It’s even more important to restrict use of areas where disinfection is not possible, such as grassy play areas or walking trails, to animals over 5 months of age, fully vaccinated, examined and treated for internal and external parasites, and in overall good health.
 If repeated disease problems are associated with an outdoor area, it may be necessary to pave or resurface the area.

 Finally, a word about the big picture.
-However nice the housing at the shelter, the number of kindly staff and volunteers and the degree of enrichment, the ideal outcome for most shelter animals is a home of their own.
+However nice the housing at the shelter, the number of kindly staff and volunteers and the degree of enrichment, the ideal outcome for shelter animals is a home of their own.
 Housing and enrichment should enhance each animal’s chances for adoption, never detract.
-This includes making sure that length of stay for an animal is not un-necessarily prolonged.
-If an animal gets sick as a result of incautious use of out-of-cage time and ends up staying an extra week or month, the purpose of enrichment has not been served.
+This includes making sure that length of stay is not un-necessarily prolonged.
+Sensible precautions as described above will minimize the chance of animals becoming sick as a result of out-of-cage time and therefore staying longer, negating the purpose of enrichment.
 Also be aware of the impact on staff time.
-If staff hours are very limited, such that spending time moving animals in and out of enrichment areas detracts from activities needed to move animals swiftly through the shelter and out to homes, invest in building a volunteer pool or increasing staff hours to accomplish this activity before implementing an out-of-cage program.
+If staff hours are very limited, such that spending time moving animals in and out of enrichment areas detracts from activities needed to move animals swiftly through the shelter and out to homes, invest in building a volunteer pool or increasing staff hours to accomplish this activity.